 Unable to resist the offer of thirty million kruge, Kaz Brekker leads a crew of exiled and outlawed individuals into the impregnable walls of the Fjerdan Ice Court.

-Six Of Crows is a young adult fantasy heist thriller that transports the reader into a stimulating world of magic, yet conveys the pragmatism of carefully planned prison break mission.
-Bardugo effectively marries these seemingly opposing genres in such a way that was hard to fault.
+Six Of Crows is a young adult fantasy heist thriller that transports the reader into a stimulating world of magic.
+The story also has a steely realist quality, but Bardugo effectively weaves this into the fantasy in such a way that was hard to fault.
 She also delivers all the fantasy fanservice I love, including a detailed magic system, exquisite world-building, a feeling of high stakes and heart-racing action, not forsaking the intricate maps we find at the beginning of the novel that add an extra layer of thrilling escapism.

 The characterisation in this book is definitely another one of its strengths.
 Each of the main characters have memorable traits and a beautifully developed backstory that endears them to the reader.
 I particularly loved the forbidden lovers arc that characterised the development of Matthais and Nina’s story, but with a such a diverse set of characters, there are many more narratives to get lost in. *Character list below.*

 I had to suspend my disbelief at times when it felt like this cast of primarily teenagers behaved in ways that would have you believe they were worldly wise adults, Kaz especially.
 Thankfully it wasn’t too much of a stretch for me because each of the characters were developed in such a way that explains their loss of innocence, whilst also acknowledging the vulnerabilities of their youth.

 I thought this book had an edgy, gritty plot that while directed at a younger audience, is sure to appeal to adult readers as well!